 What is Bipolar I versus Bipolar II?

 Bipolar I is a classic form of bipolar disorder.
-In this disorder, a person’s behaviour and mood shift to extremes, and they can become out of control.
+In this disorder, a person’s behavior and mood shift to extremes, and they can become out of control.
 To have bipolar I a person must have manic episodes.

 Bipolar II is more common than bipolar I. Rather than becoming manic, a person suffering from bipolar II depressive episodes and symptoms are less severe.
 Bipolar II is harder to self-diagnose as it does not affect day-to-day function.
 Friends, family and medical professionals are more likely to recognize the symptoms and diagnose the person suffering.

-What are Common Symptoms of Bipolar Disorder?
+What are the Common Symptoms of Bipolar Disorder?

-Bipolar Disorder causes three main symptoms; depression, mania and hypomania.
+Bipolar Disorder causes three main symptoms; depression, mania, and hypomania.